 and offers private deployments for enterprise customers.
 Packet currently serves a global client base from data centers in Parsippany (NJ), Sunnyvale (CA), Amsterdam (NL) and Tokyo (JP).

-The AdoptOpenJDK Foundation's Tier-2 infrastructure providers fill essential gaps in architecture and operating system variations and shoulder some of the burden from the tier-1 providers, contributing to availability and speed in our CI system.
-(Listed
+AdoptOpenJDK's Gold sponsors help fill essential gaps in architecture and operating system variations and shoulder some of the burden from the platinum sponsors, contributing to availability and speed in our CI system.
+(Listed alphabetically).